josephmachado/simple_dbt_project/README.md

 **Note**: There are more dbt tools & process improvements explained at https://www.startdataengineering.com/post/uplevel-dbt-workflow/

-## Auto run linting & checks locally before opening a PR to save on CI costs
+## Autorun linting & checks locally before opening a PR to save on CI costs

 ```bash
 echo -e '